onivim/oni2/docs/docs/using-onivim/snippets.md

 sidebar_label: Snippets
 ---

-Snippets are text templates that simplify entering code patterns, and are especially useful for code blocks that are used repeatedly, with minor variations.
+Snippets are text templates that simplify entering blocks of source code.
+Snippets are especially useful for code blocks that are repeated frequently with minor variations.

 ![snippet-demo](https://user-images.githubusercontent.com/13532591/109021934-3276e700-7670-11eb-84d3-3637dc290016.gif)

-Onivim shows available snippets along with completion items as you type in insert mode.
+In insert mode, as you type, Onivim shows available snippets alongside completion items.

 The snippet syntax follows the [Code Snippet Syntax](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_snippet-syntax) (which is a subset of the [TextMate Snippet Syntax](https://manual.macromates.com/en/snippets)).
-In addition, Onivim supports many of the same configuration options as Visual Studio code.
+In addition, Onivim supports many of the same snippet configuration options as Visual Studio code, such as `"editor.snippetSuggestions"`.

 ## Using snippets

-When a snippet is available in the completion, pressing <kbd>Tab</kbd> will expand the snippet.
+When a snippet is selected in the completion pop-up, pressing <kbd>Tab</kbd> will expand the snippet.

-While a snippet is active, the mode will show as `Snippet` in the statusbar.
-Pressing <kbd>Tab</kbd> while a snippet is active will move the cursor to the next placeholder, while pressing <kbd>Shift</kbd>+<kbd>Tab</kbd> will move to the previous placeholder.
+While a snippet is active, the mode will show as `Snippet` in the bottom-right, on the status bar.
+Pressing <kbd>Tab</kbd> while a snippet is active will move the cursor to the next placeholder, while pressing <kbd>Shift</kbd>+<kbd>Tab</kbd> will move the cursor to the previous placeholder.

-Once the cursor has been moved to the final placeholder, snippet mode will deactivate.
+Once the cursor has been moved to the final placeholder, snippet mode will deactivate, and the editor will be returned to insert mode..

 ## Installing snippets

-Onivim 2 comes with bundled snippets for several languages, including JavaScript, TypeScript, Reason, and others.
+Onivim 2 comes bundled with snippets for several languages, including JavaScript, TypeScript, Reason, and others.

-Extensions from [open-vsx](https://open-vsx.org/) can provide additional snippets:
+Extensions from [open-vsx](https://open-vsx.org/) can be installed to provide additional snippets:

 ![snippet-installation](https://user-images.githubusercontent.com/13532591/109021939-33a81400-7670-11eb-97d3-ebbcfa18c3cc.gif)

-You can explore extensions that provide snippets by using the `@category:"snippets"` search filter.
+You can explore extensions that provide snippets by using the `@category:"snippets"` search filter in the extensions pane.

 ## Snippet syntax